In Liberia, tropical forests cover almost 43% of the territory. It is therefore hardly surprising that only 28% of all Liberian land is cultivated.

 Today, palm oil production represents 10.2% of Liberia’s agricultural production and ensures better living standards for more than 29 000 families.

-Liberia’s main agro-industrial activity, rubber cultivation, is largely controlled by two operators.
+Liberia’s main agro-industrial activity, rubber cultivation, is largely controlled by 3 operators.
 Most rubber is produced by the agro-industry, as no sectorial support or promotion plan was launched in favor of smallholder development.
 Rubber cultivation accounts for 17.3% of Liberia’s agricultural production and rubber is also its main export crop.

 As an important catalyst for development in remote areas, rubber cultivation also enables the production of pure green energy: natural rubber is a substitute for synthetic rubber (a petroleum distillation product) and serves as a significant carbon sink.